 Frequently Asked Questions

-What is the best split system in Australia?
+What is the best split system air conditioner in Australia?

 What is the best air conditioner brand in Australia?

-Daikin is the benchmark brand for most Australian buyers, with the largest service network, the most reliable 5-year warranty coverage, and the widest range across price points.
+Daikin is the benchmark brand for most Australian buyers — largest service network, the most reliable 5-year warranty coverage, and the widest range across price points.
 Mitsubishi Electric is the premium alternative — quieter, better cold-climate heating, and superior fit-and-finish at a 15 to 25% price premium.
-Fujitsu is the best-value tier-1 Japanese brand and the strongest pick when you're installing multiple units.
+Mitsubishi Heavy Industries (a separate company despite the similar name) is the value tier-1 Japanese brand and is one of the few you can buy direct on Amazon AU as a buy-box listing — a meaningful advantage for buyers who want to coordinate their own installer.
+Fujitsu is the best-value tier-1 brand for multi-unit installs (slightly shorter 4-year warranty).
 LG leads on smart-home integration and has the longest compressor warranty (10 years).
 Panasonic stands out for buyers prioritising air-quality features.
-Kelvinator and Haier are the reputable budget picks.
+Kelvinator and Haier are the reputable budget picks via specialist retailers.

 What size split system do I need?